mcmah309/mcmah309.github.io/_posts_wip/2025-06-04-patterns-for-modeling-variant-data-in-rust.md

 }
 ```

+Like the previous approach, it is also possible to take this a step further and extract more fields into different common types.
+But it should be considered first if the use case api's would benefit from such an abstraction.

+**The Same Fundamental Problem:**
+This approach suffers from the same core issue as Approach 2.
+The separation of common fields from variant-specific fields creates a rigid structure that becomes difficult to maintain as the API evolves.
+When new search types are introduced that need some but not all of the fields from existing configurations, you're forced into awkward choices: duplicate fields in the new config, create intermediate shared types, or restructure the entire hierarchy.

 **Benefits:**
 - Limits field duplication due to single top level type
 - Common fields easily accessible without indirection